thomasoca/cv-generator/README.md

 # cv-generator

-A web app and CLI tool to generate beautiful LaTeX resume using available open source templates by filling a simple form (or using a JSON file in CLI mode).
+A web app and CLI tool to generate beautiful, ATS-friendly LaTeX resume using available open source templates by filling a simple form (or using a JSON file in CLI mode).

 ## Live website